Highlights from the Ratings and Financial Report for Alphabet Inc. (GOOGL)

-Alphabet Inc. (NASDAQ:GOOGL) went down by -0.95% from its latest closing price compared to the recent 1-year high of $151.55.
-The company’s stock price has collected 1.06% of gains in the last five trading sessions.
-Barron’s reported on 11/15/22 that Alphabet Must Take Action to Cut Costs, Activist Says
+Alphabet Inc. (NASDAQ:GOOGL) went up by 1.45% from its latest closing price compared to the recent 1-year high of $151.55.
+The company’s stock price has collected -0.39% of loss in the last five trading sessions.
+The Wall Street Journal reported on 11/22/22 that Apple, Google Face In-Depth Antitrust Probe of Mobile Market Power in U.K.

 Is It Worth Investing in Alphabet Inc. (NASDAQ :GOOGL) Right Now?